KageKirin/2dimagefilter/wiki/ImageResizer.md

 repetitions to apply|| ||  || vertical out of bounds handling: const, half, whole, wrap|| ||  || horizontal out of bounds handling: const, half, whole, wrap||

+Note:

+You can load and process multiple files at once by loading after saving again, such as:

+You can also save to multiple files by adding another save parameter, such as:

+Even preprocessing using multiple filters is possible by adding another resize parameter, such as:

 ## Limitations